 In Congress

-MPP is leading the effort in Washington, D.C. to pass federal medical cannabis legislation, as well as to end federal cannabis prohibition and allow states to replace it with a system of sensible regulation and control.
+MPP is working with allies in Washington, D.C. to end federal cannabis prohibition and to enact other reforms.
 For more information on our past and present work, visit our Federal Policy page and take action to support our work.

 In Your State